MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     The `BankCustomer` class now includes a parameterless constructor that writes a message to the console when a new instance of the `BankCustomer` class is created.

-1. Your updated `BankCustomer` class should now look like the following code snippet:
+1. Your updated `BankCustomer` class should now look similar to the following code snippet:

     ```csharp